• Latest

 Somalia has received heightened scrutiny amid a major fraud scandal centered in Minnesota, where prosecutors uncovered widespread abuse of taxpayer-funded benefit programs.
 Federal officials have said many of those implicated were Somali nationals or Somali-Americans, adding pressure for tougher screening.

-Should the State Department pause immigrant visa processing for 75 countries during the reassessment period?
+Should the U.S. pause immigrant visa processing for 75 countries during a review of screening procedures?

 Completing this poll entitles you to our news updates free of charge.
 You may opt out at anytime.
 You also agree to our Privacy Policy and Terms of Use.